KosmosFramework/7es_testing/README.md

 ### 2. The Proposal: A Universal Architecture
 * **File:** `A_Proposed_Universal_Architecture_for_Systems_Analysis.pdf`
-* **Description:** The foundational white paper introducing the 7ES Framework.
+* **Description:** The foundational white paper, and research poroposal, introducing the 7ES Framework.
 Hypothesizes that all functional systems exhibit seven recursive elements with evidence spanning quantum to cosmic scales.

 ### 3. The Deep Dive: Refining Feedback
 * **File:** `Reconceptualizing_Feedback.pdf`